Standard Error – Definition, Types & Importance

 Have a last check of your formatting with our 3D preview feature before sending your thesis to print.
 The accurate virtual representation of what the physical print will look like, affords you to ensure the printed version aligns with your expectations.

-Showing the SE of a sample is important in statistics because it means someone reading the data is able to gain a clear understanding of how representative – or otherwise – that sample might be compared to the wider population the sample has been taken from.
-When you collect a sample randomly, it may be a close representation of the wider population or, conversely, it may not.
+Showing the SE of a sample is important in statistics because it means someone reading the data can gain a clear understanding of how representative it is, compared to the wider population the sample has been taken from.
+When you collect a sample randomly, you cannot know beforehand how representative the sample is.

 High Standard Error Low Standard Error